suqianwang/UniversityApplicationDatabase/README.md

-# UniversityApplicationDatabase
+# Graduate School Admission Guide
-### a database application which allows user to gain information of their dream graduate schools by performing SQL queries.
+### A database for student to select their desired school based on admission requirement by performing SQL queries

-1. Design the database.
+1. Designed a schema for the database to properly associate relations that would contain useful graduate school information.

 2. Create table and insert data using SQL.
 Display the database (task 1)